fcongson/dsmedia-ai-agent/README.md

 # DS.media AI Agent

-Milestone 1 is a Node.js + TypeScript CLI that ingests a YouTube video and produces structured JSON analysis with stable, source-linked artifact names.
+A Node.js + TypeScript pipeline that ingests a YouTube video and produces structured JSON analysis with stable, source-linked artifact names.
+Can be run as a CLI, an MCP server for use with Claude Desktop, or wired into Open WebUI via a proxy.

 ## What It Does